 Immediately following the Millennium, God—Who has rested from creating on the seventh "day" (which now is transpiring)—will create a brand new universe ("heavens and earth"), which will be perfect from its very inception, and in which no evil or sin ever will be present, for all eternity.
 God did create and allow evil to exist in this present realm; however, there will be no evil in the realm He eventually will create, after this creation is tossed out because it will have served its grand purpose.

-I believe, quite simply, that God's ultimate goal is to transfer, out of this present existence, the people whom He predestined to accept Him and to know that His ways are best.
-Since these are the only ones who, eventually, will enter into the new and perfect Creation, it may seem "bad" and "evil" of God to have created multitudes of people who will not accept Him, who are preordained for destruction (Romans 9:21,22), and who never will enter that new Creation (Hebrews 3:11).
+I believe, quite simply, that God's ultimate goal is to transfer, out of this present existence, the people whom He predestined to accept and love Him and to know that His ways are best.
+Since these are the only ones who, eventually, will enter into the new and perfect Creation, it may seem "bad" and "evil" of God to have created multitudes of people who will not accept Him, who are preordained for destruction (Romans 9:21,22), and who never will enter into that new Creation (Hebrews 3:11).

 There will be some who will read what I have just stated and will think, "Then who does God think He is, having created a universe with evil, suffering, pain, and bad things being a part of it?
 What gives Him the right to choose the hopeless, devastating fate of innumerable members of humankind, including torture, murder and suicide, along with the joyous, blissful eternal life of countless others?"

 HOWEVER, God will not be getting what He wants at "no cost" to Him.
 In fact, He has paid the ultimate price to be able to obtain what He desires, any way He wishes to acquire it, even if it involves the pain and suffering of billions of people and animals on the earth.